 What is being tested?

 Proteins are important building blocks of all cells and tissues; they are important for body growth, development, and health.
 They form the structural part of most organs and make up enzymes and hormones that regulate body functions.
-This test measures the total amount of the various types of proteins in the liquid (plasma) portion of the blood.
+This test measures the total amount of the various types of proteins in the liquid (serum or plasma) portion of the blood.

 The level of total protein in the blood is normally a relatively stable value, reflecting a balance in loss of old protein molecules and production of new protein molecules.

 - Where production of albumin or globulin proteins is impaired, such as malnutrition or severe liver disease

 - That accelerate the breakdown or loss of protein, such as kidney disease (nephrotic syndrome)

 - That increase/expand plasma volume (diluting the blood), such as congestive heart failure

 Total protein may increase with conditions that cause: